fontle/obsidianOLD/Economics/Hist 1/Causes and Consequences of the Great Depression.md

 ## Causes of the Great Depression

-What is unique about the Great Depression was not necassarily its causes or the response to the negative shocks but that fact that it lasted a long time after the event.
+What is unique about the Great Depression was not necessarily its causes or the response to the negative shocks but that fact that it lasted a long time after the event.
 Moreso than negative shocks seen since such as the Great Recession and the prior.
 It also was a global crisis that impacted a large proportion of the global economy in a number of profound ways.

 Some of the causes of the depression can be highlighted by a few different strands of thinking.
-To be frank, there is not one single dominant view of the cause of the Great Depression, it seems the magnitude and severity of the crisis was a composite of a few major causes with many minor causes specfic to different economies allowing for simultaneous market collapse.
-The Great Depression conversation is still *academically contreversial* with a few main schools of thought:
+To be frank, there is not one single dominant view of the cause of the Great Depression, it seems the magnitude and severity of the crisis was a composite of a few major causes with many minor causes specific to different economies allowing for simultaneous market collapse.
+The Great Depression conversation is still *academically controversial* with a few main schools of thought:

 ### American Histography